kimdukgyoo/kimdukgyoo.github.io/cv.md

 <a href="http://people.hss.caltech.edu/~dgkim/CV-DukGyooKim.pdf" target="_blank">[Open CV in PDF]</a>

 ### Employment
-- University of Mannheim, Department of Economics, Sept.
+- Assistant Professor: University of Mannheim, Department of Economics, Sept.
 2017--
-- California Institute of Technology, Oct.
+- Postdoctoral Scholar in Economics: California Institute of Technology, Oct.
 2015 -- Sept.
 2017

 ### Field of Interests